 It’s a New Year and a Good Time for a Cybersecurity Checkup

-2021 was a game-changing year in cybersecurity, with high profile vulnerabilities and data breaches, and government and private sector responses to them.
-Examples include Accellion, SolarWinds, Microsoft Exchange, Kaseya, Colonial Pipeline, and JBS Meat, the May 12, 2021, Executive Order on “Improving the Nation’s Cybersecurity,” and ending with Log4j that has been described as the most serious vulnerability in decades.
-As we move into 2022, it is a good time for businesses and organizations of all sizes to review their cybersecurity postures in light of these events and the resulting lessons learned.
+As we move into 2024, it is a good time for businesses and organizations of all sizes to review their cybersecurity postures in light of these events and developments, the resulting lessons learned, and any new cybersecurity requirements that may apply.
 For those that have established cybersecurity programs, it is a good time to review and update them.
 For those that do not, it is a good time to start the process and follow through to implement a comprehensive cybersecurity program.

-Comprehensive cybersecurity programs are often based on standards and frameworks like the National Institute for Standards and Technology (NIST) Framework for Improving Critical Infrastructure Cybersecurity, Version 1.1, (April 2018), more comprehensive standards, including NIST Special Publication 800-53, Revision 5, Security and Privacy Controls for Federal Information Systems and Organizations (September 2020) and standards referenced in it, and the International Organization for Standardization’s (ISO), ISO/IEC 27000 family of standards, (consensus international standards for comprehensive Information Security Management Systems (ISMS)).
+Comprehensive cybersecurity programs are often based on standards and frameworks like the National Institute for Standards and Technology (NIST) Framework for Improving Critical Infrastructure Cybersecurity, Version 1.1, (April 2018), more comprehensive standards, including NIST Special Publication 800-53, Revision 5, Security and Privacy Controls for Federal Information Systems and Organizations (September 2020) and standards referenced in it, the Center for Internet Security’s CIS Critical Security Controls, V8. (a prioritized set of security actions to protect from cyber-attack vectors), and the International Organization for Standardization’s (ISO), ISO/IEC 27000 family of standards, (consensus international standards for comprehensive Information Security Management Systems (ISMS)).
+The update should include understanding and applying any changes in applicable standards.

 These standards can be a challenge for small and mid-size businesses.
 For them, the Cybersecurity and Infrastructure Security Agency (CISA) maintains a website with Resources for Small and Midsize Businesses and NIST maintains a Small Business Cybersecurity Corner website.

 Businesses and organizations with cybersecurity programs should periodically review, evaluate, and update their programs.
 The review and evaluation should address areas like new or changed hardware, software and business processes, changes in personnel or job functions, supply chain changes, lessons from any security incidents, and updated threat information.
-Those without programs should assign responsibility and adopt a plan and schedule for developing and implementing one.
+They should address emerging technology like artificial intelligence and developing defenses like passkeys, extended detection and response, and zero trust architecture.
+The review and update should also address new guidance like the Joint Ransomware Task Force’s updated #StopRensomware Guide (October 2023) and the interagency Phishing Guidance, Stopping the Attack Cycle at Phase One (October 2023), published by CISA, the National Security Agency (NSA), Federal Bureau of Investigation (FBI) and Multi-State Information Sharing and Analysis Center (MS-ISAC).

 Training is a critical part of a cybersecurity program.
 The goal should be to promote constant security awareness, by every user, every day, every time technology is utilized.